nodestory/pancake/README.rst

 Notification Templates
 ----------------------
 Pancake uses notification service to actually send the notifications.
 The content of the notifications is rendered with templates.
-Each contact has a `template` attribute, which is used to determine which templates to use when rendering different notifications.
+For each event, pancake uses `event` to find templates to render the notifications.

 Currently Email and SMS notifications are supported.

 For Email notifications, the following templates are used:
-* `%{contact.template}s.subject` renders the subject of the email
+* `%{event}s.subject` renders the subject of the email
-* `%{contact.template}s.html` renders the html content of the email
+* `%{event}s.html` renders the html content of the email
-* `%{contact.template}s.txt` renders the txt content of the email
+* `%{event}s.txt` renders the txt content of the email

-For SMS notifications, the template `%{contact.template}s.sms` is used to render the content of the SMS.
+For SMS notifications, the template `%{event}s.sms` is used to render the content of the SMS.

-All those templates but be defined in the notification service beforehand, otherwise notifications cannot be sent successfully.
-The template attribute can be set to any string.
+All those templates must be defined in the notification service beforehand, otherwise notifications cannot be sent successfully.
-For example, the organization of the user or his name.
-It depends on how much you want to personalize the content of the notifications.
-Of course, the more personalized, the more templates you need to create.

 Cookbook